 National Committee for Quality Assurance (NCQA) is a widely recognized, evidence-based program dedicated to quality assurance and patient safety.
 Achieving NCQA Accreditation has become a gold standard for healthcare organizations striving for excellence and alignment with both state and federal regulations.
-Oscar is proud to have NCQA Accreditation status for all of our operating state health plans and additional Accreditation programs dedicated to Utilizament management (UM), Credentialing (CR), Provider Network (NET) and Health Equity (HEA).
+Oscar is proud to have NCQA Accreditation status for all of our operating state health plans and additional Accreditation programs dedicated to Utilizement Management (UM), Credentialing (CR), Provider Network (NET) and Health Equity (HEA).

 Group illustration